Fannin County, Georgia: History

 Fannin County was founded on January 12, 1854, taken from 396 square miles that were previously part of Gilmer and Union counties.
 The county is named for Georgia native James W. Fannin, who fought and died during the Texas Revolution.

 Although the county was majority pro-secession at the beginning of the Civil War, wartime conditions inspired a notable number of anti-Confederate "Tories" as early as 1862, many of whom re-located to pro-Union areas of Tennessee for the duration.
 This contributed to the postwar establishment of a countywide Republican Party earlier and more sustained than almost any other county in Georgia.
+Fannin County was the only county in Georgia to vote against Franklin Roosevelt's Democratic Party in the 1936 and 1940 elections.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 392 sqmi, of which 387 sqmi is land and 5.2 sqmi (1.3%) is water.
 The county is located in the Blue Ridge Mountains.

 The Toccoa River, which rises in adjacent Union County, flows northward across Fannin County into Tennessee, where it becomes the Ocoee River.
 Blue Ridge Lake, created in the 1930s by the completion of Blue Ridge Dam (now operated by the Tennessee Valley Authority), spans a substantial stretch of the river in the northern part of the county.

 The vast majority of Fannin County is located in the Ocoee River sub-basin of the Middle Tennessee-Hiwassee basin.
 A very small northeastern portion of Fannin County is located in the Hiwassee River sub-basin of the same Middle Tennessee-Hiwassee basin.
 Illustrating that watershed boundaries and county boundaries have little in common, Fannin County's southernmost corner is located in the Etowah River sub-basin in the ACT River Basin (Coosa-Tallapoosa River Basin), while two slivers of the county's southwestern area are located in the Coosawattee River sub-basin of the same larger ACT River Basin.
 Finally, a western portion of the county is located in the Conasauga River sub-basin of the ACT River Basin.